p00f/nvim-ts-rainbow/README.md

 # 🌈 nvim-ts-rainbow 🌈
 Rainbow parentheses for neovim using tree-sitter.
-Needs [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
+This is a module for [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), not a standalone plugin.
+It requires and is configured via nvim-treesitter

 Should work with any language supported by nvim-treesitter.
 If any language is missing, please open an issue/PR.